openregister/registers-rfcs/content/item-hash/index.md

 ## Summary

-This RFC proposes an algorithm to hash items such that data can be redacted without breaking the integrity of the register.
+This RFC proposes an algorithm to hash items such that data can be redacted at any granularity without breaking the integrity of the register.

 **This RFC is not backwards compatible**